arnthor3/react-liquidchart/readme.md

 a percentage from 0 to 100
 ### animate : boolean
 if true then animate
+### animateWaves : boolean
+if true then animate waves
 ### onEnd : function
 A function that is called when animation is done
 ### outerArcStyle : Object { fill: string, stroke: string }